shinsoj/techart/albedo_chart/albedo_chart.md

 ## Metallic values

-> Metals have _black diffuse_ albedo value and _colored specular_ albedo.

-In metalness-roughness workflow, for metals (pixels set to white in the metalness map) the specular color and intensity is taken from the albedo map.
 Metals albedo values are between `0.5` and `0.98` (`180 sRGB` value and brighter).
 Lower values are for matte, higher are for polished metal.

 sRGB values are for the reference, may vary a little bit.